JANUARY 16 – FEBRUARY 28, 2016

 Opening Reception: Friday, January 15, 6 – 8 pm

-The Fogelberg, Red Wing, and APS Artists exhibition featured the work of Kevin Rohde and Josh Stover, both 2012 Fogelberg Studio Fellowship recipients; Colleen Riley, the 2013 Red Wing Collectors Society Foundation Award recipient; and Adam Gruetzmacher, the 2012 Anonymous Potter Studio (APS) Fellowship recipient.
+The Fogelberg, Red Wing, and APS Artists exhibition featured the work of Autumn Higgins and Brady McLearen, 2014 recipients of the Fogelberg Studio Fellowship; Anna Metcalfe, the 2015 Red Wing Collectors Society Foundation Award recipient; and Michelle Summers and Iren Tete, both recipients of the 2014 Anonymous Potter Studio Fellowship award.

 The artists, along with participants in the Three Jerome Artists, gave brief presentations about their work beginning at 4 pm.

 Autumn Higgins’ porcelain vessels illustrate the human narrative through images from her everyday life.
 Residing in Minneapolis, she takes familiar scenes and images, focused on the “monotony of the ordinary day,” and presents them back to the viewer, capturing the in-between moments of life and presenting the viewer an opportunity to identify with “the moments that make life full.”